cusec/2024/README.md

 - Using the Swiper.js React API to create image carousels.🎡
 - Relatively positioning html elements for hover effects.🖱️
 - Selectively mergin certain commits from one branch to another using git cherry-pick.🍒
+- Using the <a> tag when using the 'mailto:' functionality instead of the <Link> tag.
+The <Link> tag is meant to interface with Next.js' file-based routing.
+Using it for 'mailto:' will result in buggy behaviour.
+In my case constantly opening the email whenever the page is brought back into window context.📨
+- Next's <Image> tag's width and height properties aren't necessarily for the actual size that the image will be displayed at.
+That's determined by the 'sizes' property.⁉️

 </details>